Contact / Help

 - to your students as part of your lectures.

 We send a regular Copyright Interest Group Newsletter to QUT staff via the Copyright Interest Group.

 For copyright advice and to arrange training, contact the University Copyright Officer.
 Note that the University Copyright Officer is not able to give legal advice.

 Telephone: 3138 4616

 Copyright compliance support

 We aim to ensure compliance with current copyright legislation, particularly in relation to the Learning Management Systems (LMS), and offer teaching staff assistance in the form of advice, instruction and by encouraging awareness of compliance matters.

-For copyright compliance advice and assistance, contact the Copyright Compliance Officer.
+For copyright compliance advice and assistance, contact the Copyright Information Officer.

 Telephone: 3138 1164